shopgate/retail-red-docs/markdown/guides/integrations/segmentation.md

 ## About this guide

-Goal of this guide is to explain how you can use the Shopgate Segmentation API to synchronize segments from any other external system over to retail.red.
+Goal of this guide is to explain how you can use the Shopgate Segmentation API to synchronize segments from any other external system over to Shopgate.
 So that in the end you have the same segments available in Shopgate as in your other system, and can use these segments to send notifications, configure promotions etc.

 ## Prerequisites